How to pay for a funeral with life insurance

 If you have an active life insurance policy, your beneficiaries will receive a death benefit when you die.
 They can then use that payout to cover your funeral costs.
 However, you have several options to pay for a funeral with life insurance, and the big differences come down to who gets the money and when.

-What types of life insurance policies cover funeral costs?
+Two types of policies cover funeral costs

 Final expense insurance

 Also known as burial insurance, this permanent policy is specifically designed to cover end-of-life expenses , such as funeral costs and unpaid medical bills.
 It’s usually marketed to seniors over 65, and a handful of insurers will issue coverage up until age 85.

 Final expense insurance is limited to small amounts ranging from $5,000 to $25,000, and it doesn’t require a medical exam.